 Online Shopping & Banking

-Another major way we use digital technology is using personal computers & tablets for using the web, such as for online shopping & online banking.
+Another major way we use digital technology is using personal computers & tablets for online shopping & online banking.

 Online retail websites, like Amazon, allow us to purchase pretty much anything we can think of, often even being able to have the products delivered the same day.
 This is so popular that most high street shops also have an online retail website.
 You can even buy your groceries from the supermarket online.